 Are National History Academy Online Courses offered for credit?

 National History Academy Online does not offer credit at this time.
 Students who complete the program will receive a certificate of completion.

 What is the time commitment of taking a National History Academy Online Course?

-High School Programs: These one-week courses are intensive.
-Students are expected to spend approximately four to five hours a day for five days participating in virtual classrooms, engaged in tours, reading the case, and listening to guest speakers present.
+During these one-week courses, Students are expected to spend approximately two hours a day for five days participating in virtual classrooms, engaged in tours, reading the case, and listening to guest speakers present.
 Some additional, optional sessions would increase this time commitment.
-Typically, all synchronous class sessions are from 11:00 am to 12:00 pm EST and 1:00 pm to 4:00 pm EST. A guest speaker series is scheduled around 6:00 pm EST.
+Typically, all synchronous class sessions are from 1:00 pm to 3:00 pm EDT.

 Who are National History Academy Online Course teachers?